 So You Are a Bit Tall

-A truly stupid wish to make when you live in New York City.
+A stupid wish to make when you live in New York City.

-With some effort and several apologies, I managed to squeeze into a seat on the subway.
-It was an ordeal, though I’m more embarrassed by the book everyone can see me reading: So You Are a Bit Tall
+With careful steps and several apologies, I got into the subway car and squeezed into a seat.
+Ordeal though it was, I was more embarrassed by the book in my hand.
+Everyone can see the title: So, You Are a Bit Tall

-I'd gone to bed at five foot four—my usual height—and I woke up with my head pressed against the headboard and my toes peeking over the bottom edge of the bed.
-I continued growing throughout the morning, and by lunchtime I was in search of somewhere, anywhere to take me out of my increasingly constricting studio apartment.
-This led me to the Brooklyn Public Library, where I waded through the shelves until a thin, red hardbound volume caught my eye.
+I'd gone to bed at five foot four.
+I woke up with my head pressed against the headboard and my toes peeking over the bottom edge of the bed.
+I grew through the morning, and by lunchtime I was in search of somewhere, anywhere to take me out of my constricting studio apartment.
+This led me to the Brooklyn Public Library, where I perused the shelves until a thin, red hardbound volume caught my eye.

-Presented as a series of encouraging tips, the book employed the subtly superficial tone typically reserved for teens and young adults.
-Scattered throughout were pictures and factoids of 'tall' celebrities and public figures, as well as candid shots of tall women looking unnaturally happy in casual settings.
-One photo depicted woman laughing while eating a salad with friends standing shoulder high to her.
+Presented as a series of encouraging tips, the book employed a subtly superficial tone, typically reserved for teens and young adults.
+Scattered through the book were pictures and factoids of 'tall' celebrities and public figures, as well as candid shots of tall women looking unnaturally happy in casual settings.
+One photo depicted a woman laughing while eating a salad with friends who stood shoulder high next to her.
 For the life of me, I can't imagine what could be so funny about eating a salad with a bunch of short people.

-I checked out the book and read it for the duration of my late-afternoon ride home.
+I checked the book out and read it on the subway.
 The chapters were peppered with ‘encouragement and inspiration for young, altitudinally blessed ladies.’

 Look to a tall role model or relative for inspiration.